-Whether you are using a PPC team like Pledge Consultancy to manage your online advertising activity or doing it in-house, considering the skill level and experience of using the PPC platform is vital.
+Whether you are using a consultancy like mine to manage your online advertising activity or doing it in-house, considering the skill level and experience of using the PPC platform is vital.

 If you have a pay per click agency managing your advertising campaigns for you, then, in theory, they should be experienced in a range of platforms.
 However, there are some exceptions.

 You may get an agency that specialises in just one platform like Google Ads or Facebook Ads.
 It is worth checking which platforms your agency has experience with and ask where they intend to spend your hard-earned budget.

 Many businesses opt to manage their online advertising in-house.
 Whilst there are plenty of pros, a serious con could be the steep learning curve, either the business owner or a member of staff will have to learn the different platforms.